wp-plugins/leaguemanager/readme.txt

 * easy adding of teams and matches
 * add team logo (wp-content directory needs to be writable by the server)
-* numerous point-rules implemented to also support special rules (e.g. Hockey)
+* numerous point-rules implemented to also support special rules (e.g. Hockey, Pool, Baseball, Cornhole)
 * weekly-based ordering of matches with bulk editing mechanism
 * automatic or manual saving of standings table
 * automatic or drag & drop ranking of teams
-* activate/deactivate league toggling
-* widget for each active league
+* link posts with specific match for match reports
+* unlimited number of widgets
+* modular setup for easy implementation of sport types
 * seperate capability to control access and compatibility with Role Manager